 What Benefits Do Come with Yearly Fees?

 The problem here is that the higher rewards aren’t always worth it.
 If you don’t frequently use your credit card and the rewards that come with it, you’ll just be stuck paying the yearly charge for nothing.
-In this case, it’s much better to opt for a such credit card.
+In this case, it’s much better to opt for such a credit card.

 Are These Credit Cards Worth It?